On nonlinear effects in multiphase WKB analysis for the nonlinear Schrodinger equation: Introduction

-\begin{theorem} Let $d\ge 1$, $V$ satisfying \eqref{eq:V}, and initial data satisfying Assumption~\ref{hyp:CI}.
-There exists $T^*>0$ independent of $\eps\in ]0,1]$ such that \eqref{eq:NLS}-\eqref{eq:CI} has a unique solution $u^\eps\in C([0,T^*];H^\infty(\R^d))$.
+\begin{theorem} Let $d\ge 1$, $V$ satisfying \eqref{eq:V}, $\gamma\ge0$, and initial data satisfying Assumption~\ref{hyp:CI}.
+There exists $T^*>0$ independent of $\eps\in ]0,1]$ such that \eqref{eq:NLS}-\eqref{eq:CI} has a unique solution $u^\eps\in C([0,T^*],H^\infty(\R^d))$.
 In addition,

-where $u_j^\eps$ is the solution of \eqref{eq:NLSj}. \end{theorem} This result is actually a corollary of a detailed WKB analysis, as well as a property of finite speed of propagation for the compressible Euler equation, discovered initially in \cite{MUK86}.
-The key feature of our setting then is the compact, disjoint supports of the initial amplitudes $\alpha_j$.
-More precisely, in the case $V=0$, as long as WKB analysis is valid for each $u_j^\eps$ in \eqref{eq:NLSj}, $u_j^\eps$ remains supported in (essentially) $\supp \alpha_j$ up to $\O(\eps^\infty)$: all the amplitude terms of the WKB expansion (at leading order as well as correctors at arbitrary order) remain compactly supported, and amplitudes associated with $u_{j_1}^\eps$ and $u_{j_2}^\eps$, respectively, with $j_1\not = j_2$, do not interact.
+where $u_j^\eps$ is the solution of \eqref{eq:NLSj}. \end{theorem} Let us discuss this result in the supercritical case $\gamma=0$, as it is the case where Theorem~\ref{theo:superp} may be the most surprising.
+The result follows from a detailed WKB analysis, as well as a property of finite speed of propagation for the compressible Euler equation, discovered initially in \cite{MUK86}.
+The key feature of our setting is the compact, disjoint supports of the initial amplitudes $\alpha_j$.
+In the case $V=0$, as long as WKB analysis is valid for each $u_j^\eps$ in \eqref{eq:NLSj}, $u_j^\eps$ remains supported in (essentially) $\supp \alpha_j$ up to $\O(\eps^\infty)$: all the amplitude terms of the WKB expansion (at leading order, as well as correctors at arbitrary order) remain compactly supported, and amplitudes associated with $u_{j_1}^\eps$ and $u_{j_2}^\eps$, respectively, with $j_1\not = j_2$, do not interact.
 In the case $V\not\equiv 0$, $u_j^\eps$ remains supported in $\supp \alpha_j$ evolving according to the classical flow generated by $V$, up to $\O(\eps^\infty)$.
-In other words, we recover the same phenomenon as in the linear case (see e.g. \cite{MaslovFedoryuk,Robert}), even though the r\'egime associated to \eqref{eq:NLS} is strongly nonlinear.
-In particular, the initial modes cannot interact at a ``visible'' order before WKB analysis for at least one of the $u_j^\eps$'s ceases to be valid, that is, before the solution of the corresponding Euler equation \eqref{eq:euler} breaks down.
-Recent progress on this precise question, \cite{MR4445442,MR4445443,BCLGS-p} (see also \cite{MRRS22} for a relation with the nonlinear Schr\"odinger equation), suggest that the expected scenario is rather that of an implosion: the conclusion of Theorem~\ref{theo:superp} might remain valid even after WKB has ceased to be valid.
+In other words, we recover the same phenomenon, regarding the evolution of supports, as in the linear case (see e.g. \cite{MaslovFedoryuk,Robert}), even though the r\'egime associated to \eqref{eq:NLS} is strongly nonlinear (of course Theorem~\ref{theo:superp} is trivial in the linear case, as $u^\eps\equiv \sum u_j^\eps$).
+In particular, the initial modes cannot interact at a ``visible'' order before WKB analysis for at least one of the $u_j^\eps$'s ceases to be valid, that is, before the solution of the corresponding Euler equation \eqref{eq:euler} breaks down (see however Section~\ref{sec:chi} for a discussion on the influence of our proof strategy on this statement).
+Recent progress on this precise question, \cite{MR4445442,MR4445443,BCLGS-p} (see also \cite{MRRS22} for a relation with the nonlinear Schr\"odinger equation), suggests that the expected scenario is rather that of an implosion: the conclusion of Theorem~\ref{theo:superp} might remain valid even after WKB has ceased to be valid.

 \begin{remark}[Wigner measures] Since the proof of Theorem~\ref{theo:superp} relies on WKB analysis, it also implies the characterization of Wigner measures.
 Recall that the Wigner transform of $u^\eps$ is defined by